lynnfaraday/aresmush.com/tutorials/code/web-routes.md

 ## Router

 All routes must be defined in the Ember `Router` class.
+The core ares routes are found in `ares-webportal/app/router.js` but you can add your own in `ares-webportal/app/custom-routes.js`.

 You must specify whether the router accepts parameters as part of its URL or not.
 For example:

-    this.route('events');
+    router.route('events');
-    this.route('event', { path: '/event/:event_id'} );
+    router.route('event', { path: '/event/:event_id'} );

 Here, the Event URL will be `/event/<event id>` and the Event route class will be able to access the desired event ID in its model method using `params['event_id']`.